davidlarrimore/mcp-playground/README.md

 - Routes (per tool): `/time`, `/filesystem`, `/memory`, `/email` with generated OpenAPI docs at `/<tool>/docs` (e.g., `http://localhost:2010/time/docs`) and schemas at `/<tool>/openapi.json`.
 - How it connects: proxies the Streamable HTTP endpoints of `time-mcp`, `filesystem-mcp`, `memory-mcp`, and `email-mcp` on the same Docker network.
 - Open WebUI integration: add an **OpenAPI** server pointing to `http://localhost:2010/time/openapi.json` (or `http://mcpo:8000/time/openapi.json` if Open WebUI runs on `mcp-net`).
 Repeat per tool if you want individual OpenAPI servers.
+- Filesystem endpoint note: after swapping to `@cyanheads/filesystem-mcp-server`, MCPO still exposes it at `/filesystem` (e.g., `http://localhost:2010/filesystem/docs`).
+Use that docs page to confirm the tool list is available through MCPO.

 ## Notes for Open WebUI wiring
 - Ensure Open WebUI joins `mcp-net` or can reach `localhost` on the mapped ports.